gregzoz/ChatGPT-Valve/README.md

-# Valve GUI | CSS theme for ChatGPT
+# Valve GUI for ChatGPT